 Each state has a medical board that operates a license verification program.
-These are further separated into nursing, dental, podiatrists, doctor of osteopathy, and physicians/physician assistant.
+These are further separated into nursing, dental, podiatrists, doctor of osteopathy, and physicians/physician assistants.

 The Legal Issues

-All healthcare institutions that develop written policies that govern credentialing and privileges must consult with legal counsel to ensure that the policies abide by state laws, and professional organization and federal requirements.
-In addition, the institution must ensure that credentialing is a fair, unbiased process and there is in place a method for review of any grievances.
+All healthcare institutions that develop written policies that govern credentialing and privileges must consult with legal counsel to ensure that the policies abide by state laws and professional organization and federal requirements.
+The institution must also ensure that credentialing is a fair, unbiased process, and there is a method for review of any grievances.

 Identification of the Applicant